sagemath/sagewiki_to_gh-2022-10-10/days4/projects/packaging.md

 [..................................................]
 size:  0.56  MB
 [...]

-However for sage -optional, it would be better if the file in http://www.sagemath.org/packages/optional/list had the sizes listed.
 }}}
+''However for sage -optional, it would be better if the file in http://www.sagemath.org/packages/optional/list had the sizes listed.

+didier
+''

+ * '''Versioning issues''' [didier: sent a patch].
+Make {{{sage -i some_package}}} work, without specifying version numbers.
+See below:
+ ''
+   (3) Versioning issues.
+If one types "sage -i foo" then the newest version
+     of the foo package should be installed.
+Currently one has to type the version number.
+Fixing this is just adding something to some shell script.
+''